-$\underline{1}$.
-Justification that the assessment did not result in a Corrective Action
+1. Justification that the assessment did not result in a Corrective Action to justify the revocation.

 2. Development of a formal Corrective Action Plan; any Corrective Action Plans developed shall be documented on Corrective Action Plan for Licensed Caregivers (Attachment 1 to this chapter) and uploaded into FSFN.